Jedsonofnel/jedn-portfolio/_posts/2025-07-28-interactive-cfd-with-python-and-pygame.md

 It goes without saying that I was totally way out of my depth and so early on I realised that if I was going to get anything done I would have to pivot to doing it in Python.
-Another big breakthrough was finding the 1980 textbook "Numerical Heat Transfer and Fluid Flow", by Suhas Patankar who worked closely with Spalding at Imperial (big up IC) to originally develop the SIMPLE algorithm.
+Another big breakthrough was finding the 1980 textbook "Numerical Heat Transfer and Fluid Flow" [^1], by Suhas Patankar who worked closely with Spalding at Imperial (big up IC) to originally develop the SIMPLE algorithm.
 This textbook presents the finite volume discretisation of various transport equations in a really nice incremental way and I was able to follow